Christ Church is in a lovely village surrounded by great natural beauty with extensive public access

 As most of the village is within the Coldharbour Conservation Area and it is all within the Surrey Hills Area of Outstanding Natural Beauty as well as the Metropolitan Green Belt, there has been very limited development over recent decades - such as there has been has been limited to house extensions.
 Listed buildings in Coldharbour include the K2 telephone box in the village centre, the War Memorial, Christ Church, Mosses Wood and Woodsmoke Cottages in Abinger Road and Highland Cottage in Broomehall Road as well as Nos 1-5 Broome Hall (the old Hall is now divided into a number of separate residences) and the Broome Hall Clock House and Hunting Lodge.

 A century ago the village had a wide range of traders meeting most of the needs of local residents, but as people became more mobile, they gradually closed with the last shop closing in the 1980s.
-Only the Plough Inn remained.
-In 2015 it was bought by a Leith Hill resident, extended and modernised. the works included the provision of a new shop, the Shop at the Plough which was opened in 2016.
-While some villagers work from home and others are commuters to a variety of places, there is little other local employment in and around the village, other than commercial shoots in the Redlands Woods as well on the Broome Hall estate and a livery stable where Merrick Francis, son of champion jockey and crime writer Dick Francis, once had a racing stable.
+Only the Plough Inn remained, following a change of ownership in 2015, an extensive modernisation included the provision of a shop, the Shop at the Plough which was opened in 2016.
+While some villagers work from home and others are commuters to a variety of places, there is little other local employment in and around the village, other than commercial shoots and a livery stable where Merrick Francis, son of champion jockey and crime writer Dick Francis, once had a racing stable.

 Coldharbour Common is Immediately to the west of Christ Church, just across Abinger Road, as well as to the north of the Church extending into the village.
 Like the site on which our Church was built, it used to be owned by the Dukes of Norfolk, but it became a part of the Heath family's Kitlands estate before being gifted to the National Trust in 1986 in a settlement with the Inland Revenue.
 Just across Abinger Road from the churchyard gate is the Memorial Ground, home to the village War Memorial and a childrens' play area.
 The Common is marked by many pits, which were dug to provide stone for local roads and tracks.